Creating PDF Link and Bookmark Report

 Introduction

 This tutorial shows how to generate a detailed report on links and bookmarks for one or more PDF documents using the AutoBookmark™ plug-in for the Adobe® Acrobat®.
-The report contains detailed information on link types, external files & URL dependencies, named destination references and link and bookmark errors.
-Link report can be used to check for link/bookmark errors such as missing files or invalid page references.
+Report file is generated in the plain text format.
+The report contains the following information:

-This operation is also available in the Action Wizard (the Acrobat's batch processing tool) and can be used for automating of document processing workflows.
+This operation is also available in the Guided Actions (the Acrobat's batch processing tool) and can be used for automating of document processing workflows.

 Prerequisites